Center for Research in Biological Chemistry and Molecular Materials (CIQUS)

 We work on the development of different functional molecules (e.g. macromolecules such as dendrimers, block copolymers and fluorinated polymers) for the fabrication of nanomaterials and devices with application in nanotechnology, for the protection of cultural heritage, etc.

-These pages are devoted to disseminate research activities carried out at the University of Santiago de Compostela and coordinated by an associate Professor (Mercedes Torneiro) and an assistant Professor (Antonio Rumbo) of the Department of Organic Chemistry of the Faculty of Chemistry, and an associate Professor of the Department of Physical Chemistry, and member of the Center for Research in Biological Chemistry and Molecular Materials (CIQUS, Massimo Lazzari).
+These pages are devoted to disseminate research activities carried out at the University of Santiago de Compostela and coordinated by an associate professor (Mercedes Torneiro) and an assistant professor (Antonio Rumbo) of the Department of Organic Chemistry of the Faculty of Chemistry, and a full professor of the Department of Physical Chemistry, and member of the Center for Research in Biological Chemistry and Molecular Materials (CIQUS, Massimo Lazzari).

 Selected recent results and events

 Our latest staff

 Part of the group has been involved in an European Commission – Horizon 2020 project, focused on “NANOmaterials for the REStoration of works of ART” (NANORESTART).

 The NANORESTART project focused on the synthesis of novel poly-functional nanomaterials and on the development of highly innovative restoration techniques to address the conservation of a wide variety of materials mainly used by modern and contemporary artists.

 In NANORESTART, enterprises and academic centers of excellence in the field of synthesis and characterization of nano- and advanced materials have joined forces with complementary conservation institutions and freelance restorers.